TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ## Change TNT, fuse and explosion

 ###To change the fuse length
-open the net.minecraft.entity.item.EntityTNTPrimed class find the line where the fuse time gets set
+- Open the net.minecraft.entity.item.EntityTNTPrimed class
+- Find the line where the fuse time gets set
 ```code
 this.fuse = 80;
 ```